-Shia Faith, Evolving Practices and Ritual Intercession:
+Shia Faith, Evolving Practices, and Ritual Intercession

-Shia is an Arabic word for 'party', as Shias claim allegiance to Hazrat Ali ibn Abi Talib (a.s) (Shiate Ali) and his descendants (Imams) and their family members (Ahl-al-Bayt) (Tabatabai, 1977).
-A difference in the fiqh (religious jurisprudence) has been the cause of persecution over the fourteen centuries of their existence.
-In certain periods of time, this persecution became so atrocious that the concept of taqiyah or assimilation to protect oneself from being identifiable in the face of adversity was encouraged by the Shia leaders (D'Souza, 2012).
-In Kashmir too, this practice was observed by Shias for safeguarding their life, particularly after the downfall of the Chaks, in the period of Mughal and Afghan rule in Kashmir.
-The persecution of Shias, known as Taaraj-e-Shia, determined their preference in residence in Shia majority areas and discrete interactions.
-This alienation is one of the reasons for the conjectures, stereotypes and even, fascination with Shia Muslims.
+Shia is an Arabic word for 'party', as Shias claim allegiance to Ali ibn Abi Talib (Shiite Ali) and Imam(s) (his descendants), and Ahl-al-Bayt (their family members) (Tabatabai, 1977).
+A difference in the figh (religious jurisprudence) from the majoritarian Sunni Islam has been the cause of persecution over the fourteen centuries of the Shia existence.
+In certain periods, this persecution became so atrocious that the concept of taqiyah or assimilation was developed by Shia Muslims to protect themselves from being identifiable in the face of adversity (D'Souza, 2012).
+In Kashmir too, this practice was observed by Shias for safeguarding their life, particularly after the downfall of the Chaks (the last Kashmiri native rulers), in the period of Mughal and Afghan rule in Kashmir.
+The persecution of Shias led them to interact discretely in society and inhabit mostly with other Shias.
+This alienation is one of the reasons for the conjectures, stereotypes, and even fascination with Shia Muslims by the Sunni majority in the region.
+Perhaps, it is this alienation that has led to Shia faith practices being a subject of aversion in the larger discourse on Kashmir.
+This Shia alienation coincides with the overarching framework of violence perpetuated in Kashmir by various violent regimes in the last five hundred years.
+Hence, any discussion on Kashmiri Shia Muslims needs to situate their intersecting subject positioning arising from their religious, political as well as ethnonational identity.